-Whenever St. Patrick’s Day comes around, I see different recipes for Irish Soda Bread and I finally decided to try making it this year.
+Whenever St. Patrick’s Day comes around, I see different recipes for Irish Soda Bread and I finally decided to try making it!
 I found a recipe at Kraft that sounded good and it looked pretty easy, too.
 I modified it slightly and was happy with how it turned out!
 It has a lightly sweet taste that kind of reminds me of a scone.
-I think it’s great with butter and jam, although it’s also good without anything on it because the raisins in the bread and the sugar sprinkled on top give it a lightly sweet taste.
+I think it’s great with butter and jam, although it’s also good without anything on it because the raisins in the bread and the sugar sprinkled on top give it enough sweetness and flavor.
 If you don’t have time to make it for St. Patrick’s Day, it’s a great recipe to keep in mind for brunch any time of the year!

-IRISH SODA BREAD by NancyC, slightly adapted from KraftRecipes.com
+IRISH SODA BREAD by NancyC, adapted from KraftRecipes.com

 Makes 1 round loaf

 - 1/3 cup plus 1 Tablespoon sugar, divided

 - 1 teaspoon baking powder

 - 1 teaspoon baking soda